davidzas/Back-End-Php/README.md

 # Back-End-Php
-Php back end with oracle intended for angularjs
+Php back end with oracle intended for angularjs.
+Works with https://github.com/davidzas/Angular-Ajax-Encrypt

 # Installation
 1. Download or clone this repository